 Non-melanoma skin cancer includes squamous cell carcinoma (SCC) and basal cell carcinoma (BCC).

-SCC is the most common skin cancer among African American people and the second most common among Hispanic, Chinese, and Japanese Americans.
+SCC is the most common skin cancer among African American and Asian Indian people and the second most common among Hispanic, Chinese, and Japanese Americans.

 BCC is closely correlated with UV exposure and occurs more often in People of Color who live in sunny climates.